YanaGlad/YanaGlad/README.md

 - 🚀 I’m currently working on [DeepSpace](https://github.com/BrightOS/NASA_Bootcamp)
 - 🔥 I’m currently on a trip to Sirius
+- Going to present DeepSpace to Google Play right after returning back from Sirius trip

 - 🔜 2021 goals:
   * Going to the first business trip to another city ever ✈️